Validation Tools Field Guide

 | Your problem is real but the market is too small to support a business | DimeADozen (market-sizing section) |

-None of these tools costs more than a month of Perplexity Pro.
-Two are free.
+Two are free; none costs more than a month of Perplexity Pro.
 Run at least one before you fill the five blanks.

 | Tool | What it does | Price | Best for |